Analysis | The conservative knives come out for Brett Kavanaugh

 But what bookended that performance — and his ultimate confirmation — was plenty of conservative consternation about him, irrespective of the personal allegations.
 Conservatives worried before his nomination that his lower-court decisions on Obamacare and other social issues were insufficiently to their liking, and they mounted a late push against his selection.

 Since then, Kavanaugh has arguably conducted himself along the lines of what you would’ve expected before his confirmation hearings — conservative, but more in the mold of the type of establishment conservative he had long been.
 It’s turned him into the most frequent swing vote on the court and the justice most often in the majority.
-Along the way, this has meant siding with liberals sometimes, like the health-care vaccine mandate case, a key 4th Amendment case, a death-penalty case, and a case allowing iPhone users to sue Apple over the prices of its apps.
+Along the way, this has meant siding with liberals sometimes, such as in the health-care vaccine mandate case, a key Fourth Amendment case, a death penalty case and a case allowing iPhone users to sue Apple over the prices of its apps.

-Shortly before the 2020 election, Sen. Ted Cruz (R-Tex.) told The Hill’s Alexander Bolton that he had “raised concerns” with Trump about both Kavanaugh’s and Gorsuch’s nominations.
+Shortly before the 2020 election, Sen. Ted Cruz (R-Tex.) told The Hill’s Alexander Bolton that he had raised concerns with Trump about Kavanaugh’s and Gorsuch’s nomination.

 But Cruz added: “It is too early to assess the tenures of Justices Gorsuch and Kavanaugh.
 These things are typically measured in matters of decades rather than just a couple of years.”

-A little more than a year later, some leading conservative firebrands are clearly not content to wait for decades of Kavanaugh decisions; they’ve decided to put him on notice now that they’ll go after his character at the drop of a hat when he rules the wrong way — even when he rules the right way the very same day.
+A little more than a year later, some leading conservative firebrands are clearly not content to wait for decades of Kavanaugh decisions.
+They’ve decided to put him on notice that they’ll go after his character at the drop of a hat when he rules the wrong way — even when he rules the right way the very same day.